CatX711/The-making-of-T.A.R.D.I.S.py/README.md

             print("SHUTTING DOWN ALL SYSTEMS.
 ACTIVATING INVISIBLE CAMOFLAUGE.
 GOODBYE, " + username + "!")

 ```
-*In that code, I added the tardis' takeoff sequence.
-I then added the first location you could travel too, 'The Backrooms' (an liminal space), and started developing the second location, planet 'e456'.
+*In that code, I added the tardis' takeoff sequence, and then added the first location you could travel too, 'The Backrooms' (an internet liminal space), and started developing the second location, planet 'e-456'.*

 ## Planet 'E-456':